-- The Board should comprise a sufficient number of directors to fulfill its responsibilities and who as a group provide core competencies such as accounting or finance, business or management experience, industry knowledge, strategic planning experience and customer-based experience or knowledge. - There should be a strong and independent element on the Board, with at least one-third of the Board made up of independent directors. - At least half of the Board should be comprised of independent directors where: - (i) the chairman of the Board ("Chairman") and the CEO (or equivalent) is the same person; - (ii) the Chairman and the CEO are immediate family members; - (iii) the Chairman is part of the management team; or - (iv) the Chairman is not an independent director. - The Board should have enough directors to serve on various committees of the Board without over-burdening the directors or making it difficult for them to fully discharge their responsibilities.
+- The Board should comprise a sufficient number of directors to fulfill its responsibilities and who as a group provide core competencies such as accounting or finance, business or management experience, industry knowledge, strategic planning experience and customer-based experience or knowledge. - There should be a strong and independent element on the Board, with at least one-third of the Board made up of independent directors. - At least half of the Board should be comprised of independent directors where: - (i) the chairman of the Board ("Chairman") and the CEO (or equivalent) is the same person; - (ii) the Chairman and the CEO are immediate family members; - (iii) the Chairman is part of the management team; or - (iv) the Chairman is not an independent director.

+• The Board should have enough directors to serve on various committees of the Board without over-burdening the directors or making it difficult for them to fully discharge their responsibilities.

-With three out of six directors deemed to be independent, the Board is able to exercise independent judgment on corporate affairs and provide management with a diverse and objective perspective on issues.
+As the Chairman is a non-executive director, the Board is of the view that two out of five deemed to be independent will be sufficient to exercise independent judgment on corporate affairs and provide management with a diverse and objective perspective on issues.
 Furthermore, the Board will be able to interact and work with the management team through a robust exchange of ideas and views to help shaping the Company's strategic direction.